andrewleyva/jekyllpoc/_posts/2018-02-08-assessment.markdown

 ---
 layout: post
-title:  "Basic Assessment"
+title:  "Basic Assessment of Jekyll"
 date:   2018-02-08
 categories: jekyll assessment
 ---

 Jekyll seenms to have all of the capabilities we need.
-Testing update on github.com

 - We can use Jekyll to create pages, posts, or any item via our own definition.